axelarnetwork/axelar-docs/pages/dev/hello-world.md

 ## Deploy and run "Hello World"

-In order to run the examples against the local emulator, cd to the root directory (`axelar-local-gmp-examples`) in a separate terminal window and run:
+In order to run the examples against the local emulator, cd to the root directory (`axelar-examples`) in a separate terminal window and run:
 ```bash
 node scripts/createLocal
 ```